 A PhD, also known as a doctorate, is a requirement for a career as an academic or researcher.
 In addition, it has become a qualification valued by many employers who recognise the skills and commitment a PhD requires.
 Employers also recognise that a PhD indicates excellent research capabilities, discipline and communication skills.

-Over the duration of the PhD, you produce an original piece of research of up to 100,000 words, in English, Spanish or Catalan.
+Over the duration of the PhD, you produce an original piece of research of up to 100,000 words, in English or Spanish.
 Current research students are working on topics such as Spanish film legislation, contemporary Spanish film cultures, and the voluntary sterilisation campaigns under Alberto Fujimori’s government in Peru.
-Previous research theses have included work on avant-garde theatre group Els Joglars, novelists Esther Tusquets and Ferran Torrent, or the translation of culture-bound elements found in Catalan films.
+Previous research theses have included work the translation of culture-bound elements found in Catalan films.

 The Department of Modern Languages offers supervision from world-class academics with expertise in a wide range of disciplines, who are able to support and guide you through your research.
 Your progress is carefully monitored to ensure that you are on track to produce a thesis valued by the academic community.
 Throughout your programme, you are able to attend and contribute to research seminars, workshops, and research and transferable skills training courses.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in Hispanic Studies at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
+The PhD in Hispanic Studies at Kent can be funded through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
+Please indicate in your application if you want to be considered, and explain your eligibility for the scheme.
 For the full list of scholarships available within the School, please see our postgraduate scholarship page.